pjdufour/ex2/README.md

 If `syncdb` asks if you would like to create an admin user, do it.

+This server is configured to access the same database as setup in [Exercise 1](https://github.com/pjdfour/ex1).

+You'll need to one `python manage.py importcountrydata.py --source country` once `ex1-init-countries.sh` is run in exercise 1.
+Every 24 hours, you'll need to run `python manage.py importhotspotdata.py --source hotspot` if you want to pull in the latest fire data.

 To run the application using the Django built-in development server, execute the following:

 ```